alexmackey/HackTheCat/readme.md

 ## IMPORTANT READ ME FIRST

-This application is intended to teach and learn AppSec concepts and deliberately contains many security issues.
+This application is intended to teach and learn AppSec concepts and contains many security issues.

-**Under no circumstances should this code be installed on an internet facing or sensitive machine.
-If an attacker can access this application then it will be very easy for them to gain full access to the machine it is running on and potentially the network it is connected to.**
+**Under no circumstances should this app be exposed directly to the internet or installed on a sensitive machine/network.
+If an attacker can access the site then it will be very easy for them to gain full access to the machine it is running on and potentially the network the network it is connected to.**

 This software is licensed under [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/legalcode) and as per the license: